DevExpress/testcafe/docs/articles/documentation/test-api/intercepting-and-mocking-http-requests/creating-a-custom-http-request-hook.md

     }
     ```

-* After all the necessary preparations are done, the `onResponse` method is called.
-This method is abstract in the base class.
-Override it in the descendant to handle the request sending.
+* Finally, the `onResponse` method is called.
+This an abstract method in the base class.
+Override it in the descendant to handle sending the request.

     ```js
     onResponse (/*ResponseEvent event*/) {